-Whether it's a resolution to burn off a few pounds or you've been inspired to lace up your trainers and get fitter and healthier, a 5k race is an ideal first target if you're new to running.
-In addition, if you like it first time around, it can also be a great stepping stone towards the longer distances.
+If you really take to it first time around, a 5K can be a great stepping stone towards the longer distances and bigger and better achievements.
 So, how do you know when you're ready to toe the line of a 5k?

 You've put together a consistent block of training

 You don't have to rack up the miles as if you were an elite athlete or indeed subject yourself to a brutal training regime before entering your first 5k, but it's certainly a good idea to have some consistent training under your belt.
 The amount of preparation that you'll need obviously depends on your fitness levels, your goals and your running history.

 If you're new to running, you'll generally need 6-8 weeks of training, ideally 2-3 times a week, before hitting your first 5k.

 However, if you're new to running, you'll generally need 6-8 weeks of training, ideally 2-3 times a week, before hitting your first 5k.
 It's important to remember that your training doesn't have to be record breaking.
 Just consistent training with no lengthy breaks due to illness or injury will stand you in really good stead, leaving you physically and psychologically ready to tackle a 5k.